sewardlee337/finreportr/README.md

 ## Introduction

-A financial analyst's time is valuable – it shouldn't be wasted doing manual data entry. finreportr is a web scraper written in R that allows analysts to query data from the U.S. Securities and Exchange Commission directly from the R console.
+A financial analyst's time is valuable – it shouldn't be wasted performing manual data entry. finreportr is a web scraper written in R that allows analysts to query data from the U.S. Securities and Exchange Commission directly from the R console.
 It aims to eliminate time wasters from a financial analyst's workflow, such as navigating the SEC EDGAR database, flipping through financial reports, and parsing XBRL-encoded data.

 finreportr allows you to fetch data from the SEC and load it into your workspace using the following commands:
 * `CompanyInfo()`: returns basic information about a company